komodorio/docs/docs/Learn/RBAC.md

 | run     	| cronjob                                                                                                                  	|
 | rerun   	| job                                                                                                                      	|

+**Please note**:

-**Please note** - The `view:all` permission is required in any policy to allow viewing anything in Komodor, you can limit the allowed access using the Resources clause.
+- `view:all` permission is required in any policy to allow viewing anything in Komodor, you can limit the allowed access using the Resources clause.
+- `manage` permissions cannot be scoped, once provided the user will have access to manage all resources of the provided category

 ### Resources
 A list of resources, formatted as follows: